YanXiao3020y/Projects-in-Principles-in-System-Design/Multi-threaded File Server/README.md

 -   Files are assumed to be text files, and the MD5 hash calculation code is provided in the assignment materials.

+### More Info
+For additional details, please refer to the specification document provided as specification.pdf.